CrestfallenLARP/cfldangerden/content/en/rules/_index.md

 ---

-{{% alert title="Warning" color="info" %}}
-This is a playtest version of this rules set.

-Future copies will include easier ways to search the document such as bookmarks, to allow quick reference.
-All policies, safety rules, and social contract information will be found in our required videos area.
-All attendees will sign forms stating they have watched, understand, and agree to the terms found in these videos for the safety of attendees.

-{{% /alert %}}

-## **<u>Crestfallen LARP Rulebook Introduction</u>**
+## **Introduction**

 Hello and welcome to Crestfallen LARP!
 Writing a rulebook is difficult because people learn in multiple different ways.
 People can be categorized into many different learning styles such as visual, auditory, reading/writing, and kinaesthetic (learning by doing).
 Each person will take the rulebook and use it in their own way.
 This intro is intended to give some guidance as to what LARP is, how Crestfallen LARP is intended to be portrayed, the goals of the book, and suggestions on ways to approach making a character with the book.

 We hope to make it easy to jump in and play Crestfallen LARP.
 Our members are available to help make you feel comfortable about your choices and assist you along the way.
-Feel free to use our resources such as Website, Email, and Social Media at any time.
+Feel free to use our resources such as Website (www.CrestfallenLARP.com), Email (Crestfallenlarp@gmail.com), and Social Media (@CrestfallenLARPOwner on Facebook) at any time.

-Now, lets go!

 ### **What is LARP**